PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

         :width: 600
 |
     The tutorial examples use the GUI to create the external dynamic list(EDL), tag, and security rules.
-Before starting these steps, make sure you commit whatever most recent changes were made to your NGFW, to do this click on the **Commit** button at the top. right of the NGFW GUI.
+Before starting these steps, make sure you commit the most recent changes made to the NGFW, to do this click on the **Commit** button located at the top-right of the NGFW GUI.

     .. image:: /images/set_command_tutorial/commit_button.png
         :width: 600
 |
-    Now after commiting we want to start making changes to our NGFW.
-First we want to configure the external-list object with a name, description, and source URL and then click the **OK** button to save the changes.
+    Now after committing we want to start making changes to our NGFW.
+First we want to configure the external-list object with a name, description, and source URL.
 To get to the `External Dynamic List` section on your NGFW navigate through the following, **Objects->External Dynamic Lists->Add**.

     .. image:: /images/set_command_tutorial/External_list.png
         :width: 600
 |
     Once in the correct place make the necessary changes as seen below.
+Click the **OK** button to save the changes.

     .. image:: /images/set_command_tutorial/edl_configure.png
         :width: 600